• Skip to primary navigation

 Notes

-• This recipe will make 24 mini muffins, or about 8 standard sized muffins.
-If making standard size muffins, bake for 18-22 minutes, or until a toothpick inserted in the middle comes out clean.
+• Yield: This recipe makes 24 mini muffins, or about 8 standard sized muffins.
+If making standard size muffins, bake for about 18-22 minutes, or until the center pops back when gently pressed.

-• Muffins will keep at room temperature in a sealed container for 3 days.
+• Storage: Muffins will keep at room temperature in a sealed container for 3 days.

-• Baked muffins can be stored in the freezer for up to 3 months, tightly wrapped in foil and stored in a freezer safe container.
+• Freezing: Baked muffins can be stored in the freezer for up to 3 months, tightly wrapped in foil and/or stored in a freezer safe container.

 Nutrition Estimate